-Clinical social workers (CSWs) are the largest group of mental health services providers in the United States and are recognized by federal law as one of five core mental health professions.
+Clinical social workers are the largest group of mental health services providers in the United States and are recognized by federal law as one of five core mental health professions.

-Medicare Restrictions and Reimbursement Issues for CSWS
+Medicare Restrictions and Reimbursement Issues for Clinical Social Workers

-Access to Adequate Reimbursement Rates for CSWs
+Access to Adequate Reimbursement Rates for Clinical Social Workers:

-Access to Mental Health Services for Residents of Skilled Nursing Facilities
+Access to Mental Health Services for Residents of Skilled Nursing Facilities:

-Access to Services That Help Medicare Beneficiaries Cope with Medical Conditions
+Access to Services That Help Medicare Beneficiaries Cope with Medical Conditions:

-Legislative Solution: Support the Improving Access to Mental Health Act of 2017, H.R.
+Leglative Solution: Support the Improvinig Access to Mental Health Act, S. 2613/H.R.
 1290

-- Ensures beneficiaries’ access to Health and Behavior Assessment and Intervention (HBAI) services provided by CSWs.
+- Ensures beneficiaries’ access to HBAI services provided by clinical social workers..